Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Conclusions

 \section{Conclusions}

-We investigated energy transfer functions and the resulting cross-scale fluxes of kinetic and internal energy in forced compressible turbulence.
+We investigated energy transfer functions and the resulting cross-scale fluxes of kinetic and internal energy in implicit large eddy simulations of forced compressible turbulence.
 To maintain a statistically stationary state even at high Mach numbers, the net increase of internal energy caused by the dissipation of kinetic energy is compensated by a simple linear cooling function.
 We varied both the amplitude of the forcing, resulting in Mach numbers ranging from subsonic to supersonic, and the mixture of solenoidal and compressive modes.
 Indicators of nearly isothermal turbulence are approximately constant RMS Mach numbers and log-normal density PDFs with significant skewness in the highly compressible regime \cite{Federrath2010,Federrath2013,Hopkins2013a}.

 To compute transfer functions we apply a spectral decomposition into shells based on the variables $w=\sqrt{\rho}\,u$ (kinetic energy transfer) and $q=\sqrt{\rho}\,\cs$ (internal energy transfer), where $u$ and $\cs$ are the gas velocity and speed of sound, respectively.
-For a numerical resolution of $1024^3$, we find no clear regime of vanishing energy transfer, which is defining property of an inertial subrange.
-In a resolution study (see Appendix~\ref{sec:resolution}) we find that an inertial subrange just begins to emerge for $1024^3$ grid cells.
+For a numerical resolution of $1024^3$, we find only limited regimes of vanishing energy transfer, which is a defining property of an inertial subrange.
+In a resolution study (see Appendix~\ref{sec:resolution}) we find that extended regimes of vanishing transfers and, thus, an inertial subrange just begins to emerge for $1024^3$ grid cells.
 For the majority of simulations, the total transfer function crosses zero at intermediate wavenumbers and we consider shells to be close to inertial-range scaling if the modulus of the total transfer is less than $10\,\%$ of the peak value at higher wavenumbers.

 For the comparison of the kinetic and internal energy budgets, cumulative quantities are better suited than the transfer functions.
 Cross-scale fluxes quantify the total amount of energy that is passed from all shells below a given wavenumber into shells above that wavenumber (we do not consider the question of interaction locality of energy transfer here).
 Our analysis shows that the cross-scale flux is always dominated by kinetic energy.
 This is of course expected in the weakly compressible case, where density fluctuations contribute only little to the energy transfer between different shells.
 Since the gas is nearly isothermal, changes in $q$ do not play a significant role.
 The flux of internal energy becomes more important at transonic Mach numbers, but decreases relative to the kinetic energy flux toward higher Mach numbers.
 This is simply a consequence of the large fluctuation of the velocity compared to the speed of sound.
 Moreover, the small transfers between the kinetic and internal energy reservoirs, which are related to pressure dilatation, support the theoretical reasoning in \cite{Aluie2011}.
 As a consequence, it appears that the kinetic energy cascade becomes asymptotically invariant in the limit of high Mach numbers.